Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 - A different extension (like .net or .me)

-- Adding a word (theberrychik.com, cookwithberrychik.com)
+- A word (theberrychik.com, cookwithberrychik.com)

-- Using a dash (berry-chik.com)
+- A dash (berry-chik.com)

 10. Which Hosting Platform Should I Choose?